 Prior Law School Attendees

 Applicants who have attended another ABA-accredited law school must submit a written statement about their attendance, a complete transcript, and a statement from their dean indicating class rank and certifying good standing and eligibility to return to the home institution as a continuing student.
-Those not in good standing or ineligible to return as a continuing student at another ABA-accredited law school are not eligible to apply to Campbell Law even if applying as a first-year law student.
+Those not in good standing should include a complete transcript and addendum regarding prior law school attendance.
 Credit is not given for correspondence courses or other work not completed in residence at an ABA-accredited law school.

 Employment During Law School